45 Productive things to do when bored at work

 This communication gap can lead to misunderstandings in relationships.
 Use your free time to connect with old contacts and let them know that they are always in your thoughts.

-Bored at the office?
-Why not use your hard-earned money on a weekend trip that can give you memories for a lifetime?
-This can be one of the most productive things to do when bored in the workplace.
+Bored with the remote work?
+Why not use your hard-earned money on a weekend trip with your family or loved ones that can give you memories for a lifetime?

 So, go on a hike, camping, bike ride, or something adventurous — bungee jumping, scuba diving, etc.

-I hope much of the uncertainty about how to be productive during free time at work should be resolved by now.
+If you’re still wondering how to stay productive during downtime at work, the ideas shared above should give you a good starting point.
 But there will be days when you are fed up with your robotic, repetitive, and hectic work schedule.

 Try ProofHub, our powerful project management and team collaboration software, for free!